 Apart from what’s available in our pantry, Odacité suggests we can also add their Serum Concentrates (read about Pa+G and Bl+C) into the mix.
 But there is NO WAY I would do that.
 The precious oils are too expensive and it would be very wasteful since we’re going to wash off the mask anyway.
 I’d rather use it as a leave-on treatment to gain the full potential of the nourishing extracts.

 The other alternative is to mix Odacité SYNERGIE Beauty Masque with other skincare products.
 Some of my faves for masks are May Lindstrom The Problem Solver, Antipodes Aura Manuka Honey Mask, Leahlani Mermaid Mask, Argan Republic Green Goddess and Rose Clay Mask.
 Sometimes I can also add few drops of face oil of choice to amp up the moisture factor – so I can leave it on for longer.
 Substitute water with Rosewater (I use the one from Santa Maria Novella) and it’s a total bliss.
-Acid toner is doable too but I don’t use it often, probably a few drops is fine.
+Acid toner is doable too but I don’t use it often, probably a few drops are fine.

 I’ve tried mixing different fruits and other ingredients and the possibilities are quite endless.
 The idea here is to boost up certain existing ingredient in the mask by adding other ingredient with similar quality and function.
 That way, we can intensify the particular intended result.
 The first step is of course deciding what kind of effect/benefit that I want.
 Choose the ingredient that will suit the purpose.
 Then get mixing!
 You may or may not find the perfect combo the first time but that’s part of the fun and learning curve.
 Be spontaneous – though always be tactful when adding acidic/detoxifying ingredients.
 Generally, I don’t opt for more detoxifying ingredients because the base mask is clay which is already a natural purifier.